This week I want to share with you my top four reasons why you get road rage and help you stay in control behind the wheel.

 A way of releasing anger and stress in a safe way.

-However, studies show that talking about and showing anger does not actually help to diminish anger, but instead makes you feel more angry for longer.
+However, studies show that talking about and showing anger does not actually help to diminish anger, but instead makes you feel angrier for longer.

 Road rage is commonplace with anyone.
 Really though, road rage keeps you locked in the same repetitive behaviour.